What to Expect During Intensive Outpatient Therapy for Teens

 - Self-harming behaviors, such as cutting, burning, pulling out hair, excessive picking and scratching the body to cause bleeding

-What are the expected outcomes of the IOP at CHOC?
+What are the expected outcomes of the IOP?

 - Significant reduction in symptoms of anxiety, depression and anxiety